bmlam/EasyGrantsAdmin/README.md

 *risk of revoking grants or dropping synonyms by mistake are at mininum level.

 ## Terminology
-We use the term _schema_ to refer to database users which have tables, packages etc on which privieges are to be granted to other database users.
+I will use the term _schema_ to refer to database users which have tables, packages etc on which privieges are to be granted to other database users.
 The term _user_ refers to database user void of these type of database objects.
 They could be purely connecting users, or roles.